mramachandrappa/Autotask-LogicMonitor-Integration/README.md

 MY FIRST PYTHON CODE.

-Python code to pull Ticket data from Autotask to Logic Monitor Dashboard.
+Pulls Ticket stats from Autotask using SOAP API calls.
+Filter and display's stats in Logic Monitor Dashboard using REST API's.